-Why is this website called Try Something Fun?
-In a nutshell, I’ve learned first-hand why it’s so important that we step out of our bubble.
-To some degree, we are shaped by our surroundings and so when we meet people from other cultures, religions and ideologies our understanding grows.
-Travel keeps us continually learning, evolving and expanding our perspective.
-Further, and possibly more importantly, it is important to get inspired, not just for yourself but for everyone around you!
+Why did I name this website called Try Something Fun?
+In a nutshell, I’ve learned first-hand why it’s so important to step out of one’s bubble.
+To some degree we are shaped by our surroundings and so when we meet people from other cultures, religions and ideologies our understanding grows.
+Travel is great because it keeps us continually learning and expanding our perspective.
+Possibly even more importantly, it is important to get inspired not just for yourself but for everyone around you!

 Through this website I share the best experiences from my travels which are typically off the beaten path.
 If you are in search of a unique travel experience, check out my blog posts.
 From quiet gardens to pristine beaches or night time cityscapes, I’m always on the lookout for great photo opportunities and memorable experiences.
-I put a lot of time and effort into making sure that you have a great time when you travel so I am very happy to hear from those who found something here helpful.
-I love to hear about your recommendations too, so don’t be shy!
+I put a lot of time and effort into making sure that you have a great time when you travel so I am always happy to hear from those who found something helpful on this blog.
+I’d love to hear your recommendations too, so don’t be shy!

 Where I’ve Traveled

-Born and raised in Los Angeles, California, I adore all things California.
+Born and raised in Los Angeles, I adore all things California.

 My Travel Preferences

 On my first visit to any place I typically spend a couple days seeing the obligatory sights while asking the locals about lesser known areas.
 I avoid crowds and wander in the direction of nature such as gardens, any place with animals or the ocean.
-I also enjoy places with great food, live music and vibrant outdoor markets—I’ll never get tired of those!
-I’ve made friends all over the world and happily, that has afforded me the chance to travel with some excellent local company, advice and sometimes a guest room.
-Whenever possible, I leave the last few days/weeks of my trip unplanned so that I can spend that time in the place I enjoyed the most; it’s my personal solution for needing a vacation after a vacation.
+I also enjoy great food and wine, live music and outdoor markets—I’ll never get tired of those!
+I’ve made friends all over the world and happily, that has given me the chance to travel with some excellent company and sometimes a guest room.
+Whenever possible I leave the last chunk of my trip unplanned so that I can spend the last bit of time in the place I enjoyed most; it’s my solution for needing a vacation after a vacation.

 As for accommodations, I find the best deals for nice hotels or B&Bs without sacrificing location, comfort or safety.
 It is fun to splurge at a spa or luxury hotel for a night or two though… I did that in Thailand at the Santhiya Resort and I felt like royalty.